walmartlabs/concord-website/docs/getting-started/quickstart.md

 - Work with Ansible, Boo and other tasks
 - Maybe even implement tasks

-And much more.
+and much more.
 Have a look at all the documentation about the [Concord DSL](./concord-dsl.html), [forms](./forms.html), [scripting](./scripting.html) and other aspects to find out more!